The Most Common Aging Effects of Alcohol

 Other Damages to the Digestive System

 Alcoholism also damages the tissue of the digestive system, which hinders its ability to digest and absorb vital vitamins and minerals from digested materials.
 This can lead to malnutrition.
-The release of digestive enzymes from the pancreas can become affected as well, and buildup of these enzymes can cause pancreatitis.
+The release of digestive enzymes from the pancreas can become affected as well, and the buildup of these enzymes can cause pancreatitis.
 Symptoms of alcohol caused digestive system damage are:

 -An uncomfortable full feeling in the abdomen